andrelandgraf/openimg/README.md

 #### Example for Remix/React Router

-Below is an example for an `/img` endpoint in Remix/React Router using `openimg/node` and `openimg/react`:
+Here is an example for an `/img` endpoint in Remix/React Router using `openimg/node` and `openimg/react`.

 ```bash
 npm i openimg@latest sharp@latest
 ```

 Note that you have to install `sharp` when using the server-side packages.

+Add a new resource route in your app:

 ```typescript
 import { getImgResponse } from "openimg/node";